Guide to the Examination of Research Students

 Normally to be re-examined by the same team of internal and external examiners.
 As a rule, there will be a second viva; however, upon inspection of the resubmitted thesis, examiners may use their discretion to waive the second viva.

-Definition: The thesis as presented and defended is not deemed to be of Professional Doctorate (EngD/DNursSci) standard actually or potentially, or of MRes/MSc standard in its present form; However, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of MRes/MSc standard; amendments/alterations/additions required will normally concern both substance and presentation.
+Definition: The thesis as presented and defended is not deemed to be of Professional Doctorate (EngD/DNursSci) standard actually or potentially, or of MRes/MSc standard in its present form; however, in terms of substance, there is real potential, on the basis of what has already been presented, that the candidate could, within a period of 12 months, present a thesis of MRes/MSc standard; amendments/alterations/additions required will normally concern both substance and presentation.

 11. Not approved for Professional Doctorate (EdD) but appropriate for a pass as MA In Education/MA by Research (in its present form)